Barbary Wars: Effect in United States

 When the United States military efforts of the early 19th century were successful against the pirates, partisans of the Democratic-Republicans contrasted their presidents' refusals to buy off the pirates by paying tribute with the failure of the preceding Federalist administration to suppress the piracy.
 The Federalist Party had adopted the slogan, "Millions for defense, but not one cent for tribute," but had failed to end the attacks on merchant ships.
-From 1796 to 1797 French raiders seized some 316 American merchant ships flying American colors.
-To counter this ongoing advent three frigates, USS United States, USS Constitution and USS Constellation, were soon built to answer the call for security.
+From 1796 to 1797 French raiders seized some 316 merchant ships flying American colors.
+To counter this ongoing advent, three frigates, USS United States, USS Constitution and USS Constellation, were built to answer the call for security.